ctsag/chef/README.md

 The purpose of this project is to propose and implement a minimal development pipeline managed by Chef.
 It is, effectively, the documentation of of the author's living experiments with Chef, DevOps, and concepts such as Constinuous Integration, Continuous Delivery and Continuous Automation.

 Throughout the experiment, emphasis has been placed into implementing a test driven approach to as much as the development process as possible.
-It is the author's firm belief that, just as there is no science without the principle of falsifiability, so there is no computer science without the equivalent of falsifiability, which is using tests to prove (or disprove) that what we build works.
+It is the author's firm belief that, just as there is no science without the principle of falsifiability, so there is no computer science without the equivalent of falsifiability, which boils down to using tests to prove (or disprove) that what we build works.

 ## Proposed infrastructure

-The infrastrucure proposed consists of the following
+The infrastrucure proposed consists of the following :

 - a Chef server
 - a Chef management workstation